Find answers to common questions about TextExhibit.

 Is my data sent to any servers?

-No. TextExhibit processes all data locally on your computer.
-Your clients’ text messages never leave your machine.
+No. TextExhibit processes all data locally on your computer or phone.
+Your text messages never leave your machine.
 See our Privacy Policy for more details.

 Backup Format Questions